webwww123/vnccc/README.md

 - Passwords stored using Werkzeug hashing.
 - Containers run with configurable memory and CPU limits.
 - Remaining time, online status and a fullscreen link shown for each desktop.
+- Usernames displayed next to each desktop.
+- Online status determined by client pings; interval and threshold can be configured with environment variables.

 ## Running